jlollis/fcc-random-quotes/README.md

-# fcc-quote-generator
+# fcc-random-quotes

 This is a random quote generator written in javascript, created as a small project for Free Code Camp in November 2017.
-You can view it live here:
+You can view it live here: [https://jlollis.github.io/fcc-random-quotes](https://jlollis.github.io/fcc-random-quotes/)